1. What is QTS?

 For more information go to the NARIC website.

-Criminal Records Bureau commonly known as CRB.
-The document that is provided by CRB is also commonly known as a CRB.
+Disclosure and Barring Service commonly known as DBS.
+The document that is provided by DBS is also commonly known as a DBS.

 How can I get more information ?